abriljordan/ajcasinillo/content/post/sauce-demo-playwright/index.md

 ---

-PUsing Playwright for automated testing is a powerful way to handle modern web applications.
+Using Playwright for automated testing is a powerful way to handle modern web applications.
 It provides better performance, multi-browser support, and rich APIs for handling complex scenarios.
 Below is an example of how to write detailed automation scripts with assertions, handle complex scenarios, and save logs for the Sauce Demo website.

 Setting Up Playwright